Which of the following statements is consistent with the concept ... | Channels for Pearson+

 Multiple Choice

-Which of the following statements is consistent with the concept of homeostasis?
+Which of the following statements is consistent with the concept of homeostasis in the human body?

 A